afacyberpatriot/cyberpatriot-api-docs/README.md

 We welcome your contributions!
 Please use the issue tracker for CyberPatriot API bugs and feature/improvement requests.

+**To report security issues or otherwise privately contact the developers, please email matthew.ring [at] utsa.edu.**

 ## Need some help?

 The [Unofficial CyberPatriot Discord server](https://discord.gg/cyberpatriot) has plenty of knowledgeable people to get you help with something you need, and get updates straight from the developers.